500 mg Calcium Citrate Supplement For Bone Health

 When to Take Can be taken with or without food† Best taken with food to improve absorption†

-Best For Individuals with digestive issues or those on acid-reducing medications† People with normal digestion who prefer a higher dose per tablet
+Best For Individuals with digestive concerns or those taking acid-reducing medications† People with normal digestion who prefer a higher amount of calcium per tablet

-Stomach Sensitivity Less likely to cause gas or constipation† May cause gas, bloating, or constipation in some people†
+Stomach Sensitivity Less likely to cause gas or constipation† May cause gas, bloating, or constipation in some individuals†

 Q: